Body discovered in burnt out car near Trail - Trail Daily Times

 Given the circumstances, the Southeast District Major Crime Unit has taken carriage of the investigation.

-The RCMP Southeast District Major Crime Unit and Trail RCMP Detachment are continuing their investigation into the suspicious death.
+The RCMP Southeast District Major Crime Unit and Trail RCMP Detachment were investigating the suspicious death at press time.

-The burnt out vehicle is described as a 1999 Honda Civic, 4-door sedan, and grey in colour.

 Police are seeking the public’s assistance with this investigation.
 In particular, police seek to speak with anyone who was in this area during the weekend of Jan.
 13 and Jan.
 14.